toptal/xene/docs/dialog.md

 | Boolean | indicates if the `message` a start for the dialog |
 <!--/type-->

 Method `match()` is used by xene to match user's messages with defined dialogs.
 It's called when there aren't any active dialogs in the [chat](chat) with a user.
-If you'll not override it and define matcher for your dialog, xene will the default one, which always evaluates to `false`.
+If you'll not override it and define matcher for your dialog, xene will use the default one, which always evaluates to `false`.

 ### .constructor()
 <!--type-->